Knowledge base

 3.2 In the case where multiple streams are sent

-For more information on this case, please refer to points (2) and (2.2) of this guide.
+To learn more about this case, please refer to point (2) and (2.2) of this guide.

 In the case where multiple streams are sent, you will be in multibitrate mode with n streams encoded on the encoder.